Peyton Young

 Hobart Peyton Young (born March 9, 1945) is an American game theorist and economist known for his contributions to evolutionary game theory and its application to the study of institutional and technological change, as well as the theory of learning in games.
-He is currently centennial professor at the London School of Economics, James Meade Professor of Economics Emeritus at the University of Oxford, professorial fellow at Nuffield College Oxford, and research principal at the Office of Financial Research at the U.S. Department of the Treasury.
+He is James Meade Professor of Economics Emeritus at the University of Oxford and professorial fellow at Nuffield College Oxford.

 Peyton Young was named a fellow of the Econometric Society in 1995, a fellow of the British Academy in 2007, and a fellow of the American Academy of Arts and Sciences in 2018.
-He served as president of the Game Theory Society from 2006–08.
+He served as president of the Game Theory Society from 2006 to 2008 and Centennial Professor at the LSE from 2015-2021.
 He has published widely on learning in games, the evolution of social norms and institutions, cooperative game theory, bargaining and negotiation, taxation and cost allocation, political representation, voting procedures, and distributive justice.

 Education and career

 In 1966, he graduated cum laude in general studies from Harvard University.
-He completed a PhD in Mathematics at the University of Michigan in 1970, where he graduated with the Sumner B. Myers thesis prize for his work in combinatorial mathematics.
+He completed a PhD in mathematics at the University of Michigan in 1970, where he graduated with the Sumner B. Myers thesis prize for his work in combinatorial mathematics.

 His first academic post was at the graduate school of the City University of New York as assistant professor and then associate professor, from 1971 to 1976.
 From 1976 to 1982, Young was research scholar and deputy chairman of the Systems and Decision Sciences Division at the Institute for Applied Systems Analysis, Austria.
 He was then appointed professor of Economics and Public Policy in the School of Public Affairs at the University of Maryland, College Park from 1992 to 1994.
 Young was Scott & Barbara Black Professor of Economics at the Johns Hopkins University from 1994, until moving to Oxford as James Meade Professor of Economics in 2007.
 In 2004 he was a Fulbright Distinguished Chair at the University of Siena.
-He has been centennial professor at the London School of Economics since 2015 and remains a professorial fellow of Nuffield College, Oxford.
+He was centennial professor at the London School of Economics from 2015-2021 and remains a professorial fellow of Nuffield College, Oxford.